Abbey Park High School: Academics

 Academically, Abbey Park is among the strongest secondary schools in Ontario ranking 10th overall and first in Oakville.
 Abbey Park offers a variety of enrichment programs such as the Cluster Program for high achieving students, two Specialist High Skills Major (SHSM) programs for business and the social sciences as well as an Ontario Youth Apprenticeship Program (OYAP) for fashion.
 Recently, Abbey Park began offering the Advanced Placement Calculus, Advanced Placement Biology and Advanced Placement Statistics courses.
 Abbey Park students continue to succeed in math competitions often earning regional, provincial and national recognition; Abbey Park ranked number two in Oakville, in its math contests performance in the year 2011–2012.

 Abbey Park students have also been very successful in the Bay Area Science And Engineering Fair (BASEF) interregional competition.
 In 2010, a student from Abbey Park won second best in fair and progressed to Intel's International Science and Engineering Fair (ISEF).
 In 2012, two Abbey Park students progressed to ISEF, one of whom won the best in fair award.
 In 2013, one Abbey Park student progressed to ISEF and won second best in fair.
 In 2014, two Abbey Park students won gold merit awards and progressed to Canada Wide Science Fair (CWSF).
 In 2020, one Abbey Park student won a silver merit award and progressed to CWSF.

 Arts

 Drama

 The dramatic arts program at Abbey Park attracts many students to participate in its clubs and productions.

 Every year, Abbey Park organizes a team to compete in the Canadian Improv Games, a national tournament for high school improv.
 Abbey Park's teams have been consistently strong over the years, and won the silver medal at the 2009 National Tournament, placing 15th nationally in 2008.

-Scripted dramatic productions are also very popular at Abbey Park.
-Each November, Abbey Park puts on a dramatic production (known as Fall Production within the school).
-A group of less formal productions are organized in the spring for Abbey Park's Show of Hands Drama Festival, where any group of students may perform.

-Music

-Abbey Park has several different bands that perform at various shows throughout the year: